-This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with the Fitch, Moody's and Standard & Poors Credit Ratings Services.
-The Annual Investment Strategy also considers maximum amounts and time limits in respect of each financial institution.
-Deposits are not made with banks and financial institutions unless they meet the minimum requirements of the investment criteria outlined above.
-Additional selection criteria are also applied after this initial criteria is applied.
-Details of the Investment Strategy can be found on the Council's website.
-The key areas of the Investment Strategy are that the minimum criteria for investment counterparties include:
+This risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with the Fitch, Moody's and Standard & Poor's Credit Ratings Services.
+The Annual Investment Strategy also considers maximum amounts and time limits in respect of each financial institution located in each category.

+The credit criteria in respect of financial assets held by the Council are detailed below: